lowRISC/sonata-software/exercises/hardware_access_control/README.md

 [Building the Exercises]: ../README.md#building-the-exercises

-This exercise we utilise the compartmentalisation available in CHERIoT RTOS to control access to a hardware peripheral: the very security critical LEDs.
+In this exercise we utilise the compartmentalisation available in CHERIoT RTOS to control access to a hardware peripheral: the LEDs.

 For this exercise, when the [`xmake.lua`][] build file is mentioned `exercises/hardware_access_control/xmake.lua` is being referred to.